Half Full by Maria Scrivan for November 28, 2020

 • Reply

-daijoboo Premium Member over 3 years ago
+daijoboo Premium Member about 4 years ago

 And ads between every one-sentence paragraph.
 And the annoying video of some other recipe in the lower right corner.
 And then just as you’re about to see what might be the actual recipe, a popup demanding you subscribe (with no clear way to close the window).